keerthanam12/Food-Delivery-Web-Application/README.md

 ## 🚀 Run the Project
 **1.** Download and Extract the zip file.
-Make sure to install the packages "node.js" and "npm" and "mongodb" and "react" and "express.j" in your environment variables.
+Make sure to install the packages "node.js" and "npm" and "mongodb" and "react" and "express.js" in your environment variables.

 **2.** Go to the File Explorer.
 Open the Extracted zip file.